panda-re/panda/panda/plugins/syscalls2/USAGE.md

 ---------

 * `profile`: string, defaults to "linux\_x86".
 The guest OS profile to use.
 This determines how system calls (e.g. the `sysenter` instruction) will actually be interpreted.
 Available options are: `linux_x86`, `linux_arm`, `windowsxp_sp2_x86`, `windowsxp_sp3_x86`, and `windows7_x86`.
+* `load-info`: boolean, defaults to `false`.
+Enables loading of system call information for the selected OS profile.
+This allows more generic processing of system call events, without having to implement individual hooks.

 Dependencies
 ------------